What is Otoplasty Surgery?

 Depending on the requirements of your surgery, it may be performed under local anesthesia at Dr. Horn’s office-based surgical facility, which allows for faster recovery times while minimizing risks of anesthesia complications.

-In the case of extensive surgery requirements and other necessary measures, your surgery will be performed under general anesthesia at our state-of-the-art facility at the Michael Horn Center for Cosmetic Surgery.
+In the case of extensive surgery requirements and other necessary measures, your surgery will be performed under general anesthesia at our state-of-the-art facility at the Michael Horn Plastic Surgery & Med Spa.
 Rest assured that during your otoplasty Boca Raton plastic surgeon Dr. Horn will always focus on your comfort, safety and delivering fantastic results.

 What Does Otoplasty Treat?